Andre Stojka: Career

+Andre Stojka originally began his career as an associate producer in one episode of the Western television series The Virginian, he would later begin pursuing voice acting in late 1979, beginning with the animated television series Scooby-Doo and Scrappy-Doo.

 Stojka also performed the voice of the horse Starlite in all of the animated Rainbow Brite productions.
-Other roles include the druid from The Grim Adventures of Billy and Mandy and the King in the Cinderella sequels.
+Other roles include the druid from The Grim Adventures of Billy & Mandy and the King in the Cinderella sequels.
 He also voiced the Grim Creeper in Scooby-Doo and the Ghoul School.

 Starting in September 2009, Stojka took over the role of John Avery Whittaker on the Christian radio series Adventures in Odyssey.
 This role was previously voiced by Hal Smith (both men voiced Owl from Winnie the Pooh) and Paul Herlinger.